Satyamkumarnavneet/RedesignAutonomy/README.md

-# AI Software Engineering Model Evaluation Project
+# Rethinking Autonomy: Preventing Failures in AI-Driven Software Engineering

 ## Project Overview

-This project is a comprehensive AI safety evaluation framework designed to assess and compare multiple large language models (LLMs) for their security, reliability, and autonomous behavior characteristics.
-The system evaluates code generation models on various safety metrics including vulnerability detection, autonomous failure rates, deception detection, and constraint adherence.
+This project presents a comprehensive AI safety evaluation framework designed to address critical challenges in LLM-assisted software engineering.
+Building on the urgent need for robust safety and governance mechanisms highlighted by incidents like the Replit database deletion, our framework evaluates multiple large language models (LLMs) across security, reliability, and autonomous behavior dimensions.
+The system implements rigorous testing protocols to assess vulnerability inheritance, overtrust patterns, misinterpretation risks, and the absence of standardized validation mechanisms in AI-driven code generation.

 ## Table of Contents